Antony-Thornton/MS1---Gym-Website/README.md

-## Acknowlegements
+## Acknowledgements
 This project was inspired by Code Institute as part of my First Milestone Project (MS1).

 Thank you to:
 https://www.gitpod.io/blog/gitpodify/
 for references to using gitpod.
-Specifically openeing a preview.
+Specifically opening a preview.

 https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project
 for help with this ReadMe.